PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 20:14:07
+Last updated: 2024-04-07 20:15:14
-Random Quote: It is R'hllor who brings you back, my lord.
-The Lord of Light.
-I am only his instrument.  -  Thoros of Myr
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker